adavarski/Chef-playground/README.md

 $ sudo yum remove nginx (for environments & roles: production ready -> see below)
 ```

-### Use Roles and Environments in Chef to Control Server Configurations (Production-Ready configuration)
+### Roles and Environments in Chef to Control Server Configurations (Production-Ready configuration)

 ```